 SUTRA accesses the SLAP package by calling the SLAP subroutines DSICCG (for CG), DSLUGM (for GMRES), and DSLUOM (for ORTHOMIN) from SUTRA subroutine SOLWRP.
-In preparation for calling the SLAP solvers, SUTRA stores the coefficient matrices in SLAP "triad" format.
-If A is an array that contains the nonzeros of a coefficient matrix, then the pointer arrays IA and JA define the matrix structure by giving, respectively, the row and column indices of each entry in A; the Mth entry in array A, A(M), corresponds to the matrix element in row IA(M) and column JA(M) of the matrix.
+In preparation for calling the SLAP solvers, SUTRA stores the coefficient matrices in SLAP "column" format.
+If A is an array that contains the nonzeros of a coefficient matrix, then the pointer arrays IA and JA define the matrix structure by giving, respectively, the row index of each entry in A, and the index offsets into the IA and A arrays for the beginning of each column.
+For each column, the diagonal entry is listed first, followed by the remaining non-zero entries in order down the column.
 The coefficient matrices for the flow (p) and transport (U) problems have the same structure (the same pattern of nonzeros), so one pair of pointer arrays IA and JA is used for both matrices.